Coffee Substitutes - Getting To Know Your Grain Beverages

 Second, coffee is bitter.
 It is one of the few bitter foods that Americans eat with regularity.
 Bitter - moves Qi, which is great, if there is Qi to move.
 If you are drained, exhausted and depleted, you are pillaging your stores.

 Third, coffee is oily.
-It's rich and congesting in the long run, and many of these oils can play havoc with health conditions including: fibrocystic breasts, polycystic ovarian syndrome, high blood pressure, high cholesterol, anxiety, palpitations and other damp, congestive conditions.
+It's rich and congesting in the long run, and many of these oils can play havoc with damp health conditions including: fibrocystic breasts, polycystic ovarian syndrome, high blood pressure, high cholesterol, anxiety, palpitations and other damp, congestive conditions.

 Yes, coffee has some benefits - it gives you a boost, it sharpens your senses and awareness for a time, it increases drive.
 All fine and good, if you aren't overindulging to the point that you are draining your system.
 It's wise to know why we ingest a food, especially a very strong food that can have serious implications on our health.